pulcy/j2/README.md

 used to deploy units to.
 - `instance-count` - The number of machines in the cluster.
 If this number is higher than the `count` of a task-group, different instances of that task-group will be forced on different machines.

+## Why is it called J2?

+This tool is named after the famous [J-2](https://en.wikipedia.org/wiki/J-2_%28rocket_engine%29) rocket engine that helped bring man to the moon.
+It was a predecessor for the RS-25 rocket engine that powered the Space Shuttle and even today it is an inspiration for the J-2X engine intended for NASA's Space Launch System.